REMEDY : BNSSG referral pathways & Joint Formulary

 This letter and accompanying leaflet should be sent out and should replace all previously used invitation letters used by practices.

-QOF Personalised Care Adjustments (formerly exception reporting)
+Personalised Care Adjustments (formerly exception reporting through QOF)

-Engaging Patients and Good Practice
+Good Practice Resources

 Using our emerging evidence to question some of the established myths about SMI patient engagement in physical health.